dchege711/study_buddy/readme.md

 :soon: Client-side username verification and validation for new users.

-:soon: Implement logic for deleting a card.
-Update: Learned something about UI design - [never use a warning when you meant undo](http://alistapart.com/article/neveruseawarning).
-The argument is reasonable.
-I'll follow it.
+:white_check_mark: Implement logic for ~~deleting a card~~ moving a card to the trash.
+Learned that I should [never use a warning when I meant undo](http://alistapart.com/article/neveruseawarning).

-  * To do, make the toast bigger and implement the undo logic.

 :soon: Implement logic for recovering cards from the trash.

-And also logic for deleting a card from the trash forever.
+:soon: Implement a method that cleans all the cards in the trash that are more than 30 days old.

 :soon: Let users use normal LaTeX without double backslashes.
 Allow tab characters within the editable content.